 - Open Internet Options.
 To see how to do that check Solution 3 for detailed instructions.

-- When the Internet Options window opens, go to Advanced tab and click the Reset button.
+- When the Internet Options window opens, go to the Advanced tab and click the Reset button.

 - Select Delete personal settings if you wish and click the Reset button.